An exciting and challenging field, neurology encompasses all disorders of the brain and nervous system—parts of the body we're still learning about.

 "There's an emotional payoff to working with people who have chronic painful conditions," he says.

-Dr. Flippen encourages all medical students to pay attention to how neuroscience plays a part in each field they study.
-Every organ is connected to the brain, and understanding how the brain works is crucial to understanding how the body works as a whole.
-Students can seek out a neurologist to observe to find out if neurology may be a good fit.
+Dr. Flippen encourages all medical students to pay attention to how neuroscience plays a part in each field.
+The brain connects to every organ, and understanding how the brain works leads to understanding how the body works as a whole.

 "Neurology is intellectually satisfying, and the connections we make with patients keep us interested and excited in our work," he explains.
 "The patient is always at the center of everything we do."